canmet-energy/btap_batch/README.md

 You need to configure the docker images locally and on AWS to run any analysis.
 These depend on the branches that you use to create your environment.

 The btap_batch cli command for this is called 'build-environment'.
 You can invoke the help for this command using the -h switch.
-This lets to you know the option swithched to change which branches you wish to use.
+This lets to you know the option switches to change which branches you wish to use for your analyses.
 ```
 python ./bin/btap_batch.py build-environment -h